This page will house all my 3D-printed files that I share for personal use. You can download the STP files and 3D print them yourself.

 3D Printing and usage info:

 • Use fine jewelers’ Files or Sandpaper to smooth all items down before use.
-Leave no area that fabric could get snagged onto.
+Leave no area where the fabric could get snagged.

 • 1st layer is 0.3mm for most items cause this gives the part a complete 1st layer.
-Helps strength and better printing.
-Pop out 1st layer only then fillet and sand.
+Helps strengthen and better printing.
+Pop out 1st layer only, then fillet and sand.

 • Iron top layers.
 If the item will be coming into contact with Dye.

 • String spool handle inserts come in 3 Radius sizes listed at the end of the file name 13mm, 13.97mm, and 14.8mm.
 Slice just part of the threads 1st to verify size fits your spool.
-Should fit really tight but not so split the tube.
-If no size works use a slicer to change the size, and test again.
+Should fit tightly but not split the tube.
+If no size works, use a slicer to change the size and test again.

-• For me, (I’m right-handed) I place the Spool handle on a single side of the spool.
+• For me (I’m right-handed), I place the Spool handle on a single side of the spool.
 If I have the spool of string in my hand with the holes facing up and down.
 The string comes from the back left of the spool to the front to wrap around the spool on the right.
 I then place the handle on the top.
-Pull out 20 or so feet of string then tightly wrap around the handle.
-I place all force on the round handle not the spool of string when Tie Dyeing.
+Pull out 20 or so feet of string, then tightly wrap it around the handle.
+I place all force on the round handle, not the spool of string, when Tie Dyeing.

-• When using templates: I’m using the then markers.
+• When using templates, I’m using the then markers.
 The pen should be slanted towards the direction of the marking of the fabric for more of a slide.
-To keep things as tight as possible you also need to make sure the pen is at 90 degrees on the side for each line.
-The hard plastic sides of the thin pends should slide in the middle of the slots to keep it centered.
+To keep things as tight as possible, you also need to make sure the pen is at 90 degrees on the side for each line.
+The hard plastic sides of the thin pins should slide in the middle of the slots to keep them centered.

 • You can use your slicer to crop the length of the clothes hangers to fit various sizes.
 You can resize on the long side “some” but not height or width.
 They need to still wrap around the hangers some.